 - Encourage journalists to interview family planning clients, health care providers, and others who work in family planning.
 These beneficiaries of family planning and frontline workers can help share first-hand experiences or testimonials, helping to put a “human face” to family planning issues that are often presented in the form of data, tables or charts.

 - Consider awarding prizes for journalists who produce high-quality family planning stories.
 You can also share stories, outcomes and results with journalists and other stakeholders.
 This may help encourage the journalists to continue reporting on family planning.

 - Like other stakeholders, media representatives can harbor misconceptions and incorrect information about family planning and may be reluctant to support family planning in the media due to sensitivities expressed by local opinion leaders.
-Thus, training media representatives is critical–not only on reporting but also on the basics of family planning and its importance to building healthy families, communities and societies.
+Thus, training media representatives is critical – not only in reporting on family planning but also on the basics of family planning and its importance to building healthy families, communities and societies.

 - Moving from media to public discourse can sometimes be difficult.
 One way this can be achieved is by encouraging the media to cover key national and international days related to family planning, such as World Population Day, Safe Motherhood Week, World Breastfeeding Day and World AIDS Day.
 Securing appearances and interviews on these days can help generate public dialogue and discourse on family planning.

 - Keeping content interesting can be difficult when family planning issues are covered regularly.
 To keep content fresh while also encouraging consistent reporting, you can suggest media professionals cover new developments that are not usually reported such as new evidence about family planning’s effect on the economy or the integration of family planning with HIV or other services.